LEADERSHIP INSIGHTS

 Handled well, this is your opportunity to take pride in your progress and to speak confidently about the knowledge, skills and behaviours you have developed during your apprenticeship.

-What is the assessor looking for?
+What is the Assessor Looking For?

 The assessor’s role is to confirm that you have met the requirements of your apprenticeship standard.
 They want to hear about your experiences in your own words and, most importantly, how you reflect on those experiences.